ory/docs/docs/ecosystem/software-architecture-philosophy.md

-The Ory Ecosystem assumes that the platform it's running on (e.g. Kubernetes, Google Cloud, Amazon Web Services, Azure, ...) is capable of Load Balancing and does not concern itself with things like Leader Election protocols or other communicating between process instances of the same project.
+The Ory Ecosystem assumes that the platform it's running on (e.g. Kubernetes, Google Cloud, Amazon Web Services, Azure, ...) is capable of Load Balancing and doesn't concern itself with things like Leader Election protocols or other communicating between process instances of the same project.

 ### Configuration from Environment Variables and Configuration Files